 Buffalo is an all-encompassing destination when it comes to winter fun.
 Just south of the city, you’ll find skiing and snowboarding, snowshoeing and cross-country ski trails, and high-speed tobogganing.
 But maybe you’re looking for an activity that’s a little more low-key.
 Or maybe you’re looking for winter fun a bit closer to downtown.
-Well then lace up your skates (or hop on an ice bike), bundle up and chill out at our favorite outdoor skating rinks:
+Well then lace up your skates, bundle up and chill out at our favorite rinks all around town.

 Set among the towering grain elevators that were once the crux of Buffalo’s booming industry along the Buffalo River, RiverWorks is a one-of-a-kind sports and entertainment complex.
-Housing an indoor roller derby track, a brewery opening soon, a full bar and restaurant, and two full-sized hockey rinks, visitors can enjoy open skating and curling before heading inside to a menu full of Buffalo comforts.
+Housing two full-sized hockey rinks, visitors can enjoy open skating and curling before heading inside to a menu.

 After the 2008 NHL Winter Classic, where the Buffalo Sabres took on the Pittsburgh Penguins, the rink was broken down and reassembled on Riley Street in the charming village of East Aurora.
 Today visitors can skate where the pros skated during the rink’s regular open ice hours and for special events.
-After you’ve carved a lap or 20, make your way to Bar-Bill Tavern for some of the region’s best wings or to 42 North Brewing Company for a frosty craft brew.
+After you’ve carved a lap or 20, order some takeout from Bar-Bill Tavern for some of the region’s best wings or head to 42 North Brewing Company for a six pack of fresh brews.

 Check out Classic Rink for ice hours and rental information.

 Please note that the Martin Luther King Jr., Park rink will not be open in 2022.